What is the project?

 Who is leading the project?

 The project was conceived and launched by people committed to sustaining Jewish heritage.
-The Leadership Committee is Addie Lewis Klein, Steve Rosenberg and Robin Schatz, Jewish Federation; Jared Solomon, PA State Representative; Dr. Dennis Montagna, Chief of the Monument Research and Preservation Program, National Park Service; and Rich Blumberg, Community Volunteer and President, World Sales Solutions, LLC.
+The Leadership Committee is Jeffrey Lasday and Robin Schatz, Jewish Federation; Jared Solomon, PA State Representative; Dr. Dennis Montagna, Chief of the Monument Research and Preservation Program, National Park Service; and Rich Blumberg, Community Volunteer and President, World Sales Solutions, LLC.
 There is also a Community Steering Committee.

 What will be the next cemetery chosen for restoration?

-The how-to guide that we will produce, capturing the scope of work and our outcomes, will be designed as a blueprint on how to replicate this initiative.
+The Community Report provides insights into the scope of work and outcomes, is designed as a blueprint on how to replicate this initiative.

 CONTACT INFORMATION